 Dreamers Support Program

-The Dreamers Centers on SDCCD's campuses provides programs and services to help empower undocumented students to achieve their academic and personal pursuits, and become active members of the community.
+The Undocumented student centers on SDCCD's campuses provides programs and services to help empower ndocumented students to achieve their academic and personal pursuits, and become active members of the community.
 Centers serve as a resource to help students with access to higher education, advocacy and educational materials, campus-based and community services, current events, engagement activities, legal aid referrals, legislative updates, and more.

 Who is Undocumented?
 Someone who entered the country without inspection or entered legally, but overstayed, or a current or former DACA recipient, is in the legalization process, is a victim of human trafficking, or is a vulnerable immigrant with uncertain, or highly restricted legal status (e.g., T- and U-Visa holders, those with Temporary Protected Status (TPS), and asylum seekers).